abpframework/abp/docs/en/Entity-Framework-Core.md

 }
 ````

+> Note: Instead, you can directly download a [startup template](https://abp.io/Templates) with EF Core pre-installed.

 ### Creating DbContext

 You can create your DbContext as you normally do.
 It should be derived from `AbpDbContext<T>` as shown below: